theo-armour/2025/blog/2025-05-24-project-analysis.md

 The author got sidetracked from reviewing their friend Drew's pitch book formatting and realized they should focus on substance over style.

-Key insight: Instead of perfecting appearance, they should ask fundamental questions about project viability - inspired by the "Parable of the River" (go upstream to fix root causes).
+**Key insight**: Instead of perfecting appearance, they should ask fundamental questions about project viability - inspired by the "Parable of the River" (go upstream to fix root causes).

 Three core due diligence questions: